 “As a nation, we could do a lot better for our senior citizens in this area,” Dr Bonanno says, noting that many older people have poor oral health long before they ever access residential or home-based aged-care services.
 Reasons can include long waiting lists in the public dental system, increasingly unaffordable and low-value private health insurance cover for dental care, and a lack of government schemes to support older people paying for private dental care.

 Braunsteiner believes aged-care centre managers also need to step up and make oral hygiene part of the culture at their facilities.
 That could include upgrades to nurses’ curriculum to ensure they understand the importance of oral care to the overall health of the elderly.

 What is clear, she says, is that change needs to occur.
 “Ten years on, we’re basically in the same situation.”

-ADA president Dr Carmelo Bonanno outlines three ways to help older Australians with their dental care and oral hygiene.
+ADA president Dr Carmelo Bonanno outlines three ways active adult communities and other retirement centers can help older people with their dental care and oral hygiene.